List of Marvel Comics characters: S: Grady Scraps

 Grady Scraps is a character appearing in American comic books published by Marvel Comics.
 The character, created by writer Dan Slott and artist Humberto Ramos, first appeared in The Amazing Spider-Man #648 (January 2011).
 He is Peter Parker's comical co-worker at Max Modell's Horizon Labs.
 Scraps gets involved in various Spider-Man storylines, such as "Spider-Man: Big Time" and "Spider-Island".

 Grady Scraps in other media

 Grady Scraps appears in Spider-Man, voiced by Scott Menville.
 This version is a teenager and scientist working at Horizon High.

+Sea Leopard

+Sea Leopard is a character appearing in American comic books published by Marvel Comics.

+Sea Leopard is from an unspecified underwater race with longevity, telepathy, sharp leopard-like claws, and a leopard-like tail that can be used as a weapon.
+He later collaborated with Black Moray at the sight of Old Atlantis where Sea Leopard defeated Attuma and Andromeda.
+Namor defeated Sea Leopard and left Attuma to deal with him.

+Sea Leopard later joined up with the Fathom Five.

+Sea Urchin

+Sea Urchin (Jeremy Swimming-Bear) is a character appearing in American comic books published by Marvel Comics.
+He first appeared in The New Warriors #14 (August 1991) and was created by Fabian Nicieza and Mark Bagley.

+He is a treasure hunter and salvager who wears a suit of armor that enhances his speed and strength and allows him to survive in the deep ocean.
+He most often appears as an enemy of Namor, threatening to plunder Atlantis.

 Seeker

-Seeker is the name of several fictional characters appearing in American comic books published by Marvel Comics.
+Seeker is the name of several characters appearing in American comic books published by Marvel Comics.

 Kadlec

 When Maximus took the throne of Attilan, he appointed the Seeker Kadlec to find and retrieve the exiled Inhuman Royal Family, so that Maximus could marry Medusa and keep the others under observation.

 It is later revealed that he was the one who killed Gorgon's father.
 Following a cave-in that buried him and Gorgon, Seeker was found dead.